simonspa/CMSPixelDecoder/README.md

       * Missing TBM Header or Trailer
     * uint32_t pixels_valid:
       Number of correctly decoded pixel hits
+      * map<unsigned int, unsigned int> rocmap_valid:
+        Number of valid pixels on each ROC, ordered by their ID
+      * uint32_t pixels_valid_zeroph:
+        Number of pixels with correctly decoded address but pulse height zero
     * uint32_t pixels_invalid:
       Number of pixel hits with invalid address or zero-bit (undecodable) Events containing only some invalid pixels are still delivered, only return value is set.
+      * map<unsigned int, unsigned int> rocmap_invalid
+        Number of invalid pixels on each ROC, ordered by their ID
+      * uint32_t pixels_invalid_eor:
+        Number of bad pixels occuring as the last ones in a ROC readout.
+After a bad pixel the next ROC header should appear in order to be counted.

 # Return values of the get_event() method #
    The following return values are defined to give you even more information